xvw/capsule/content/pages/oop-refl.md

-class type ['a] olist = object method length : int method concat : 'a olist -> 'a olist method flatten : 'b list with 'a = 'b list method sum : int with 'a = int end
+class type ['a] olist = object method length : int method concat : 'a olist -> 'a olist method flatten : 'b olist with 'a = 'b olist method sum : int with 'a = int end
 ```